- Tile Catalogue

 Please see chart for calibration sizes (for items where information is available).

-Wear Grade IV Floor coverings in areas that are walked on by regular traffic with some scratching dirt so that the conditions are more severe than Class 3 (for example entrances, commercial kitchens, hotel, exhibition and sale rooms).
+Floor coverings in areas that are walked on by regular traffic with some scratching dirt so that the conditions are more severe than Class 3 (for example entrances, commercial kitchens, hotels, exhibition and sale rooms).

 This classification is valid for the given applications in normal conditions.
 Consideration should be given to the footwear, type of traffic and cleaning methods expected and the floors should be adequately protected against scratching dirt at the entrances to building by interposing footwear cleaning devices.